 Maximizing Productivity: The Benefits of a Prioritized Task List

 Admit it.
 We’ve all been there.
-You know, those days where you come in with a list of things that you’re dead set on accomplishing, only to have the day turned upside down.
+You know, those days where you come in with a task list of things that you’re dead set on accomplishing, only to have the day turned upside down.
 Whether it’s responding to colleagues that need information, getting last minute requests, or getting pulled into drive-by meetings, the feeling of getting sidetracked at work isn’t rare.
 Especially In a world where we have a constant flooding of emails (we’ve coined it an “email heroin drip”) that can make deviating from one’s own to-do list even easier, let’s face it— it can sometimes be difficult to not let the day prioritize you.

 The question is, how can you avoid the chaos of a reprioritized day, remain productive, and accomplish your most important daily imperatives?
 The answer is simple— come prepared every day with your own task list.
 And with a number of very real benefits, it’s easy to see why this simple (but effective) tool can actually help you to be more effective and more, get things done.